rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 What care should staff visiting families in their own homes take?
 -----------------------------------------------------------------

+We expect social workers to make face to face visits wherever possible.

+An initial risk assessment by telephone may be helpful.

-Social workers, other children’s social care staff and anyone else considering the need for a home visit should follow the [children’s social care services guidance](https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-for-childrens-social-care-services){.govuk-link}
+In cases where households are being required to self-isolate due to a case, or suspected case, of coronavirus (COVID-19), or contact with someone who has tested positive for coronavirus (COVID-19), social workers, other children’s social care staff and anyone else considering the need for a home visit should follow the [children’s social care services guidance](https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-for-childrens-social-care-services){.govuk-link}
 and make a judgement about visiting which balances considerations of
 the: